 1. Tea Tree Oil for Killing Mold

 Mold infestation is one of the most common issues experienced by households.
 Many times it happens that people are not even aware of mold infestation in their homes.
 The best solution for killing mold is getting a diffuser and filling it with tea tree oil.
 Diffusing tea tree oil in and around the air in your home can kill mold and other forms of bad bacteria.
 You also have the option of spraying tea tree oil cleaner on laundry machines, shower curtains, toilets and dishwashers for getting rid of mold.

 2. As a Deodorant

 One of the best uses of tea tree oil is eliminating body odor.
 The antimicrobial properties of this essential oil help in destroying bacteria on the skin that can result in body odor.
 Homemade tea tree oil deodorant can easily be made by mixing it with baking soda and coconut oil.
-Diluted tea tree oil can also be added to sports gear and shoes for keep them smelling fresh for a very long time.
+Diluted tea tree oil can also be added to sports gear and shoes to keep them smelling fresh for a very long time.
 This works magic for sports enthusiasts.